Bellman281/Stat4ML/README.md

 3. Advanced Statistical Learning for DL  ( to be anounced)

-Registration Form for cohort 2: https://forms.gle/ZqLJLmv1K5nGVx3m7
+## Registration Form for cohort 2 of STAT4ML:
+https://forms.gle/ZqLJLmv1K5nGVx3m7

 Notes about the course:

 Instructor :
-Omid Safarzadeh:
+Omid Safarzadeh,

 LinkedIn:
 https://www.linkedin.com/in/omidsafarzadeh/